 4) Remove wallpaper and replace with paint.
 Most buyers object to wallpaper.
 Replacing wallpaper with a neutral paint color is an easy way to boost your home's market value and increase its mass appeal.
 Kilim Beige from Sherwin Williams is a versatile color that works well in many of our staged listings.

-7) Replace dining room carpet with affordable wood or synthetic wood flooring.
+7) Replace dining room carpet with affordable wood or luxury vinyl flooring.
 Most buyers don't care for carpet in the dining room.
 Fortunately, there are many newer, affordable flooring products that appeal to today's buyer.
 Contact Mike King to upgrade your flooring.
 Mike is a flooring specialist who provides excellent service at a fair price.
 Call Mike on his cell at 608-289-4655.

 More home improvement resources

 Here are 4 additional resources that will help you prepare for a successful sale.